Table of Contents

 - Previous stroke

-Usually, occlusion of the vertebrobasilar system leads to sudden death due to stroke, or produces major disability.
-Focal neurological deficits are observed if smaller branches of the vertebrobasilar system are involved.
-The symptoms depend on the respective area of the brain involved.
+Sudden occlusion of blood flow through the vertebrobasilar system leads to sudden death due to stroke, or major disability, such as the “Locked-in syndrome”.
+Focal neurological deficits may be observed if smaller branches (also known as the perforators) of the vertebrobasilar system are involved.
+The symptoms depend on the part of the brain or brainstem that has suffered ischemic injury.

-Signs and symptoms of the disease depend on the etiology.
-Embolic phenomenon leads to sudden symptoms without any prodromal symptoms.
-Symptoms of vertebrobasilar strokes include:
+Signs and symptoms of the disease depend on the etiology of the stroke.
+Embolic phenomenon leads to sudden symptoms which may occur without any prodromal symptoms.
+However,, patients may have brief spells of similar symptoms that resolve spontaneously and last minutes to few hours, also known as transient ischemia (TIA), prior to the stroke.

 - Vertigo – common – and this may be the only symptom